 Not all mushrooms you may grow may look as uniform in appearance as the one shown immediately below.
 Appearance or thickness will vary but this is not important, you are not eating it.
 The important thing is that the tea ferments properly.

-I strongly recommend that all customers brew their tea using the EASY BREW METHOD and not the old fashion traditional way.
+I strongly recommend that all customers brew their tea using the EZ BREW METHOD and not the old fashion traditional way.
 Directions are free when you purchase cultures.

 Perfectly Formed Kombucha Mushroom